What Airport should I fly into?

 Credit cards are accepted at most grocery stores, popular restaurants, and some stores.
 We accept credit cards at our NSR rental office/surf shop.
 We recommend bringing plenty of cash because many businesses only accept cash.
 In addition, cash may get you better pricing in some instances.

-Also, note ATM machines are not always nearby.
-For example, for people staying in Hacienda Iguana, the closest ATM is 10 minutes away from the development.
+For people staying in Hacienda Iguana there is an ATM machine in the commercial zone, the're also another ATM 10 minutes away from the development, at the Riviera Market and another one at the Costa Esmeralda Airport.
 Also, there is an ATM about 30 minutes away in Tola.

 Rancho Santana has their own ATM for their visitors.